 NPS = % of promoters – % of detractors

 Net Promoter Score is a general metric and does not provide specific information on why the customers are satisfied or dissatisfied.
-However, it is helpful to measure your marketing efforts.
-It indicates effective product marketing and good customer engagement, which help achieve your goals.
-Not to mention, referrals mean more customers and sales at lower acquisition costs.
+However, it can be helpful to measure your marketing efforts.
+It indicates effective product marketing and good customer engagement, which help achieve your revenue goals.
+Not to mention, referrals from the promoters mean more customers and sales at lower acquisition costs.

 2. Brand Awareness